italiangrid/storm/release-notes/storm-dynamic-info-provider/1.8.0/index.md

 ### Description

-This release adds the ability to generate a storage usage JSON report, following the rules and format defined in the [Storage Resource Reporting Proposal for storage providers][proposal] and showed as an example [here][example].
+This release adds the ability to generate a storage report in JSON which follows the rules and format defined in the [Storage Resource Reporting Proposal for storage providers][proposal] ([example][example]).

-An example of how make the JSON site report readble from all VOs' authenticated users through a WebDAV endpoint is explained [here][how-to-json-report].
+If a site administrator wants to configure StoRM to share this report, [here][how-to-json-report] is a guide to:

+- periodically refresh report
+- give read permissions to all the authenticated users of one (or more) VO
+- make it accessible through a WebDAV endpoint.

 ### Bug fixes